This page explains how to migrate from the ConfigManagement

 by completing the following steps:

-Create a new Terraform file, or update your Terraform file, with the following block:
+Copy your existing Terraform file to a new file, or update your Terraform file, and add the following:

 Replace the following: